 Sprained ankles are one of the most common types of leg injuries.
 According to the American Academy of Orthopedic Surgeons, sprained ankle injuries occur in nearly 25,000 Americans every day.
 While most sprained ankles heal without complications, some people experience lingering pain in their ankles and legs.
 Complications and lingering pain from a sprained ankle may require a visit to an orthopedic surgeon or specialist in the treatment of leg pain in Pompano Beach.

 Complications from a sprained ankle may include:

-- Arthritis: If pain lingers in a sprained ankle for months or even years, this could indicate arthritis in the ankle joint.
+- Arthritis: If lingering pain from a sprained ankle persists for months, this could indicate arthritis in the ankle joint.
 Arthritis that develops after an injury to the joint is referred to as post-traumatic arthritis.
 This complication can develop even if the sprain was properly treated and otherwise fully healed.
 Pain from arthritis may cause symptoms for years after the initial injury.